How To Port TWRP For MediaTek Android Devices

 Advantages Of TWRP Custom Recovery

-1. Ability to install custom roms/GSI Roms easily
+1. Ability to install custom ROMs/GSI Roms easily

 2. Improve device performance by flashing sound and performance mods